How to draw a top-down floor plan for a level, with flow and typology

 - 5.Gameplay markup: add labels and design notes

-For big group projects you should try doing all the steps together on a shared whiteboard.
+For big group projects, try doing all these steps together on a shared whiteboard.

 drawing iterations from abstract grid (left) to floor plan (right) from "Architectural Graphics" by Francis Ching